doasync/cached-effect/README.md

 }, [])
 ```

-In the above example, users will be fetched after the render is committed
+In the above example, users will be fetched after the component is mounted.
-to the screen.

-You can also fetch users (trigger your effect) manually just calling it:
+You can also refetch users (trigger any effect) manually just calling it:

 ```js
 <Button